 - The Bear Hybrid features a Celliant cover that provides many health benefits.

 The Bear Hybrid has a great balance of comfort and support.
 It is a great match for back and side sleepers.
-You can get $225 off the Bear mattress by clicking the link below and using code CLARITY225 at checkout.
+Mattress customers can get 25% off the Bear Hybrid and a free gift set with the promo code 'CLARITY25'

 Brooklyn Bedding Propel